dvincentwest/radie/doc/source/articles/intro_to_datastructures.rst

 DataStructure.
 For this module we define a lightly modified DataStructure subclass called a :doc:`DataStructure</api/dataframe>`

-As a DataStructure is a pandas dataframe you can manipulate it in all the same ways that you can manipulate a DataStructure.
+As a DataStructure is a pandas dataframe, you can manipulate it in all the same ways that you can manipulate a DataStructure.
 The essential distinguishing attributes of a DataStructure are (Please see the API page for further details):